ARSINOE-project/data-management-service/docs/source/index.rst

 .. http:get:: /list-datasets

    Retrieves a paginated list of the datasets in the Data Catalogue.
+In the case of a protected resource on which the user does not have full view rights, the resources array will be empty, but the number_of_resources field will hold the correct number of resources.

    :query string case_study_id: The id of the case study.
 Specifies the case study to which the datasets belong.
 If not provided, then all datasets in the catalogue are returned. (*optional*)